Admissions Process & Checklist

 - A Records Release Form must be submitted to your child’s current school.
 Please release school records from past 2-3 years, including any evaluations, to Waldorf School at Moraine Farm.

-- Kindergarten applicants will be invited to join a Kindergarten class in session from 8 am to 1 pm.
+- Kindergarten applicants will be invited to join a morning of Kindergarten class.

 Contracts are due back, with a $200 enrollment deposit, within 10 days of receipt.
 Wait-listed applicants will be notified of openings as soon as they arise.